telerik/winforms-docs/controls/diagram/diagram-items/shapes.md

-or to use one of the predefined shapes:
+or to use one of the pre-defined shapes:

 ![diagram-diagram-items-shapes 002](images/diagram-diagram-items-shapes002.png)